theupshift/chrdev/posts/2020-05-07-Minimal-dark-mode-with-CSS-and-JavaScript.md

 Dark mode is everywhere nowadays.
 Personally using [darkreader](https://darkreader.org/) as an extension of [Brave browser](https://brave.com/chr311), and I'm loving it.

-But if you want to roll your own, for fun or for whatever reason, here is how I did it for [cri.dev](/).
+But if you want to roll your own, for fun or for whatever reason, continue reading to understand how I did it.

 ---